 The technique is painless, but it is definitely not pretty.
-This is what I looked like when I finished:

 When performing gua sha, the therapist uses a smooth-edged tool to repeatedly stroke the skin.
 Gua means “to rub” or “press stroke”.
 Sha is a term that describes the blood congestion in surface tissue in areas where the patient may experience stiffness and pain; sha is also the term for the little red dots that are raised from applying gua sha.